Home Products Industries Applications Solutions Support Insights Contact Us

-A few days back, we told you how corals are dying in the sea mainly due to water pollution and presence of microplastic waste in seawater.
-Now, a new study has found that only corals are not at risk, giant sea creatures like sharks and whales might also go extinct if steps are not taken immediately to stop water pollution.
+Not long ago, we talked about how corals are dying in the ocean.
+Water pollution and microplastic waste are the main culprits.
+Now, a new study shows it’s not just corals at risk.
+Huge sea creatures like sharks and whales could vanish if we don’t act fast to stop water pollution.

 The Study